 Introducing your New Year financial goals.

+It’s been a tough year financially for many, and it might take a bit of work to recover from 2020’s losses.
+But with smart planning and determination, you can bring yourself closer to financial freedom.
 Money-related resolutions might seem daunting at first – it can be hard to even figure out where to begin.
-With this in mind, I’ve done the hard work for you by listing five universal financial resolutions which you can adapt to suit your own specific aims.
-You’ll be on the track to financial freedom in no time!
+To help, I’ve done the hard work for you by listing five universal financial resolutions which you can adapt to suit your own specific aims.

 First things first, a quick lesson in how best to achieve the resolutions you set.
 For every resolution, I recommend setting yourself a SMART goal.
 Essentially, this is a goal that is Specific, Measurable, Achievable, Realistic and Timely.
 Saying you want to retire at 50 is all very well, but making a plan to save a measurable amount of money every month into investments now is what will make that resolution a reality.
 Remember, a lot of financial planning is working out what you want to do, and then doing the maths to make sure that it works!